Insulin: The Canadian discovery that has saved millions of lives

 1

-People with type 1 diabetes have a
+People with Type 1 diabetes have a

 total lack of insulin.
 Without insulin,